Skip to content

 One of the easiest ways to decrease carbon footprint is the use of bigger ships and to slow down their speed.

-Over 90% of the world’s trade is carried for sea and international vessel traffic which accounts for 2.6% of global emissions.
-Sea transportation is vital for Finland and Sweden which are the group’s crucial market areas.
+Over 90% of the world’s trade is carried by sea and international vessel traffic which accounts for 2.6% of global emissions.
+Sea transportation is vital for Finland and Sweden which are the our core market areas.
 Around 90% of the imports and exports from both countries is carried by sea.

 Reymar_Raahe arr_2019-07-17_DJI_0290_Moment(4)